celery/celery/docs/userguide/tasks.rst

     :class:`~celery.result.AsyncResult` to check if the task is ready, or get its return value.

+.. attribute:: Task.store_errors_even_if_ignored

+    If true, errors will be stored even if the task is configured to ignore results.

 .. attribute:: Task.send_error_emails

     Send an e-mail whenever a task of this type fails.
     Defaults to the :setting:`CELERY_SEND_TASK_ERROR_EMAILS` setting.
     See :ref:`conf-error-mails` for more information.

+.. attribute:: Task.error_whitelist

+    If the sending of error e-emails is enabled for this task, then this is a whitelist of exceptions to actually send e-mails about.

 .. attribute:: Task.serializer